$135 million capex

 312,000 sq. ft.

-The Utah Governor’s Office of Economic Opportunity and the Economic Development Corporation of Utah (EDCUtah) are pleased to announce that Schreiber Foods plans to bring at least 52 new high-paying jobs to Utah during the next eight years.
-Capital expenditures and square footage associated with the project are $68 million and 312,000 sq. ft.
+The Utah Governor’s Office of Economic Opportunity and the Economic Development Corporation of Utah (EDCUtah) are pleased to announce that Schreiber Foods plans to bring at least 52 new high-paying jobs and invest $135 million in Utah during the next eight years.

 “We’re pleased to welcome the expansion of Schreiber Foods in Utah,” said Ryan Starks, executive director of the Governor’s Office of Economic Opportunity.
 “The company’s vision to do good through food and create a positive impact in business and communities aligns well with our values in Utah.”